kthrog/VaxStats/protocolReport/policies/depositPolicy.md

 To submit a data proposal to VaxStats, follow these steps:
 1. Prepare your data for deposit.

 ⋅⋅⋅If needed, convert your data to an appropriate file format.
 For help converting data in PDFs to tabular formats, see the Tabula tutorial below, as well as some guidance on R and Python tools to try.

 2. Ensure that your data is complete, correct, and well-documented.

 ⋅⋅⋅The most useful datasets also have:
 - Data descriptions
 - Data dictionaries
 - Data collection summaries and instrumentation information (if applicable)
 - Any associated publications
 - Any other information that could help contextualize the data for reuse

 3. Submit your data and all accompanying documentation, along with the following:
 - Data creator contact information
 - All required metadata fields (read more in our metadata profile)
 - Approval for the data to be licensed CC-0 or CC-BY, or some other license as discussed with the VaxStats team
 - Certification of de-identification

-File-formatting Tips:
+### File-Formatting Tips:
-Suggested naming convention for VaxStats submissions: Year_State_Description_LevelofDivision.csv  (ex: 2015_Oregon_RatesAdol_county.csv)
+Suggested naming convention for VaxStats submissions:
+- 'Year_State_Description_LevelofDivision.csv' (ex: '2015_Oregon_RatesAdol_county.csv')

 Other best practices for file naming:
 Use consistent, brief, and descriptive naming convention for all files Avoid spaces and special characters (ex: * # % \ / :  ? “ < > | [ ] & $ , . )
-Use three letter file extensions to ensure backwards compatibility (ex: .csv, .txt, etc) Do not rely on letter case for identifying different files (ex: datasetA.txt, dataseta.txt) Adapted from University of Washington Libraries Data Management Guide Clean Data Tips:
+Use three letter file extensions to ensure backwards compatibility (ex: .csv, .txt, etc) Do not rely on letter case for identifying different files (ex: datasetA.txt, dataseta.txt) Adapted from University of Washington Libraries Data Management Guide

+### Clean Data Tips:
 Avoid special characters in numerical values (ex: 1000✓ vs 1,000 ✗ or 99.9✓ vs 99.9% ✗)
 Each variable should form a column and each observation should form a row Make sure to store only one value per unit